Shipwoli/communicare/Backend/README.md

 [![License: ICL](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)
 GitHubGitHub
 Marylucy123450 - Overview
 Marylucy123450 has 182 repositories available.
-Follow their code on GitHub.
+Follow their code on GitHub.<br>
 GitHubGitHub
 Shipwoli - Overview
 Shipwoli has 209 repositories available.
-Follow their code on GitHub. vickyprinz-Overview vickyprinz has 210 repositories available.
 Follow their code on GitHub.
+GitHubGitHub
+vickyprinz-Overview
+vickyprinz has 210 repositories available.
+Follow their code on GitHub.
+GitHubGitHub
 LinexMugambi-Overview
 LinexMugambi has 161 repositories available.
 Follow their code on GitHub.
+GitHubGitHub
 AlexIrungu-Overview
 AlexIrungu has 185 repositories available.
 Follow their code on GitHub.